jimpriest/git-jira-branch-delete/README.md

 Jira key is whatever you have prefixing your ticket numbers: FOO-1234 - "FOO" is the key.

-There is an example file included in the repository.
+There is an example credentials file included in the repository.
 Rename to credentials.py and enter your information.

 ### Running